obinasBaba/rahove-frontend-junior/README.md

-# prevent the count component to rerender unnecessarily
+# prevent the count component from rerender unnecessarily